AWSwinefred/f1-app-notes/Using-PCIe-Interrupts/README.md

 ## Generating Interrupts

 The cl_dram_dma example design does not generate interrupts independently; however, it does contain a register which when written will produce one or more interrupts.
-The test program writes this register.
+The test program writes this register to generate interrupts.
 When the interrupt is received by the ISR, it will read a DDR location in cl_dram_dma and increment it by one.
-The test program the interrupt status register in the CL and looks for the acknowledge bit to assert.
-For fun, the test program also monitors the DDR location and looks for the address to change value.
+The test program monitors the interrupt status register in the CL and looks for the acknowledge bit to assert.
+For fun, the test program also monitors the DDR location and looks for the 32 bit value to change.

-#### Accessing CL Registers from Software

-The intended purpose of the OCL port is to connect a CL's control/status registers to the PCIe bus.
-When the F1 card is enumerated the registers are placeed into BAR 0.
-In order to access these registers, they must be mapped into the device driver's address space.
-To do this requires four function calls.
+To run the test, type:
 ```
-  // Retrieve the device specific information about the card
-  f1_dev = pci_get_domain_bus_and_slot(DOMAIN, BUS, PCI_DEVFN(slot,FUNCTION));

-  ...
-  // Initialize the card
-  result = pci_enable_device(f1_dev);

-  ...
-  // Mark the region as owned
-  result = pci_request_region(f1_dev, OCL_BAR, "OCL Region");

-  ...
-  // Map the entire BAR 0 region into the driver's address space
-  ocl_base = (void __iomem *)pci_iomap(f1_dev, OCL_BAR, 0);   // BAR=0 (OCL), maxlen = 0 (map entire bar)
+$ sudo ./f1_test
 ```

-All OCL addresses are relative to the starting address of the BAR.
+### Interrupt Performance
+The test program

 ## For Further Reading